expra-frankfurt/wise25/_sources/content/writing.md

 <big>**Rule 10: Test your paper on naïve readers**</big>

-A great way to test whether you followed the nine rules above is by having someone else (e.g., a fellow student from a nother Expra group) read your report and see what they think of it.
+A great way to test whether you followed the nine rules above is by having someone else (e.g., a fellow student from another Expra group) read your report and see what they think of it.
 Below you find typical reactions of your readers and how you can find out what you should work on to avoid these reactions:

 | Rule | Sign of violation |
 | --- | ----------- |